What is a Squeeze Play in Baseball?

 The suicide squeeze play is similar to the squeeze play (squeeze bunt), but the difference is that the runner on third base takes off to home on the pitch no matter what.
 The suicide squeeze forces the batter to contact the ball via a bunt to allow the runner to score.
 As long as the hitter can lay down a bunt on the ground somewhere, the runner will likely score.

-Which Baseball Play is Better to Run?
+Which Baseball Play is Better to Run and Why?

 The squeeze play vs. the suicide squeeze is good plays to run for different reasons.
 For example, you might have a fast runner on third base who does not need to take off immediately on a pitch, so you can run the squeeze play to try and score at home.
 However, you might have a slow runner at third and a great contact specialist at home plate, so you risk a suicide squeeze play.
-The suicide squeeze is the riskier of the two approaches because a hitter can miss the ball or pop the ball up and create a double play.

 How are these Plays Different from a Sacrifice Bunt?